dmulligan/dmulligan.github.io/_posts/2013-06-27-Moving-to-a-new-computer.md

 Putty
 -----
-Export you saved sessions using:
+Export your saved sessions using:

 1. Open the Registry Editor by pressing the Windows Key and the letter 'R', type 'regedit' and click 'OK'.
 2. Once the Registry Editor has opened, press Ctrl-F and search for 'SimonTatham'.